 After initial translation is complete, the SMEs for each of the 3 reviews must be notified immediately that they can begin their review.

 Time is short, so all 3 SMEs must be able to conduct their reviews at the same time.
 We have one final revision step for a Linguist to incorporate SME changes and resolve any inconsistencies or conflicts.

+After SME review is completed, I want a final check on the revisions to be performed, along with a QA check.

-Our standard process allows a minimum of one week (5 business days) to complete the SME review.
+Our standard process allows a maximum of one week (5 business days) to complete the SME review.
 Since the SMEs are busy with their daily work, I always remind them to complete these tasks twice, at 4 days and 2 days before the due date.

-Hint: ???
+Hint: Simultaneous processing points to workflow step transitions

 Adaptation of regional dialect